-Project management is crucial for any personal or business endeavour; it brings guidance and leadership for anyone involved.
-It helps to deliver project objectives, ensure requirements are clear and addressed.
+Project management is crucial for any personal or business endeavour; it brings guidance and leadership to anyone involved.
+It helps to deliver project objectives, and ensure requirements are clear and addressed.
 Also, it helps with removing roadblocks and managing risks & issues.
 If you would like to learn more, check out this post

-Managing project constraints take a significant part of project managers time.
+Managing project constraints take a significant part of project manager’s time.
 The constraints are: